 How long do we keep your data?

 We are required by the Department of Health to keep your records for a certain amount of time after you have finished receiving care from us.
 This amount of time depends upon the type of care you have received from us and helps us continue your care if you need to use our services again in the future.
-The retention periods are set out here.

 Any information that is shared should not be held for longer than necessary to fulfil the purpose for which it was collected.
 All organisations that Sussex Partnership NHS Foundation Trust work with have been assessed to ensure they have appropriate records management procedures in place and guidelines for records retention.